Sluch (Ukraine): Geography

 Starts in the Podolian Upland; it flows from a small lake near the village of Chervony Sluch of Galchynetska village council of Theophyll district of the Khmelnytsky region.
 In the lower reaches in the Polis lowland.

 First, it flows east, then gradually returns to the north, then to the northwest, and from the city of Sarny - again to the north.
 Falls to Horyn, south of Velyun village.

-Large settlements on the Cases: Krasilov, Starokonstantinov, Lyubar, Miropol, Pershotravensk, Baranovka, Rogachev, Novograd-Volynsky, Berezne, Sarny.
+Large settlements on the Cases: Krasilov, Starokonstantinov, Lyubar, Miropol, Pershotravensk, Baranovka, Rogachev, Zviahel, Berezne, Sarny.